 When you first start collaborating with a video production studio, you may wonder exactly how long this process takes.
-Whereas many marketing schemes can be finished within a week or so, video marketing can take substantially longer.
-But exactly how long is your production going to take?

-The answer to this question lies in the nature of the video production schedule, which is split into three parts — pre-production, production and post-production.
+This essentially depends on the video production schedule, which is split into three parts — pre-production, production and post-production.
 The length of each of these production stages varies based on the video length and type, which will be explained in more detail below.

 What Goes into a Production Timeline?